 Call to Actions Included

 At the end of each post and page should be a call to action.
 The content you put out there can grow your audience if you keep in touch.
 So I recommend either sharing or email sign-ups.
 Whichever you choose, it should be easy to change out or come with the theme.
-And any widget area beneath your posts should not rely on a plugin!
+A gorgeous call to action does not need a plugin!

 Conclusion